sakethrajesh/AgInsuranceLLM/chatbot/README.md

 Next.js API routes allow you to build APIs directly within your Next.js application.
 They are server-side functions that can receive HTTP requests and return responses.
 You can use them to handle tasks like interacting with a database, handling form submissions, or even building a full-fledged API.
 They are created by adding JavaScript files in the app/api directory of your Next.js project.

-In this project, three main endpoints are built using api routes to handle auth, chating, and pulling avlaible model tags.
+In this project, three main endpoints are built using api routes to handle auth, chat, and pulling available model tags.

 ### auth